SkourtsidisGiorgos/Neural_Networks_NTUA/README.md

 Students had to use 2 datasets from UCI (Machine Learning Repository) to apply classification techniques.
 We exprimented with the following classifiers: k-nearest neighbors, gaussian naive bayes, support vector machines, multilayer perceptron.
 We also hypertuned some of the models using grid search cross validation.

 ## Project - 2
-Students had to create 2 movie recommendation systems: the first using cosine similarity metric and the second using Self Organising Maps (SOM's)
+Students had to create 2 movie recommendation systems: the first using bag-of-words/cosine similarity metric and the second using Self Organising Maps (SOM's)

 ## Project - 3
 Image classification on Cifar-100 dataset using Deep Convolutional Neural Networks.
 We tested various optimazation techniques, model's architectures and used some state-of-art models using Transfer Learning